davidalliger/fluentsy/README.md

 ## Languages

-On the languages pages, users can view, add, update or delete languages.
+On the languages page, users can view, add, update or delete languages.
 Languages are divided into native languages and target languages.
 Each user with a profile is required to display at least one native language and at least one target language.
 Therefore, a user may not delete a primary native language or a primary target language.
 However, it is easy to update which languages are listed as primary.

 ![screenshots-7](https://user-images.githubusercontent.com/88861592/160310366-62b3d166-71f0-46da-938e-65d2bfaaf02d.PNG)